Defence plagues Thunder - algonquin times

 Defence plagues Thunder

-A tough season last year has carried over into the 2016-2017 season with losses to both St. Lawrence College and the Fleming Knights to open up.
+A tough season last year has carried over into this one with losses to both St. Lawrence College and the Fleming Knights Sept.
+11.

 After playing in a close game against SLC where they lost 31-17, the Thunder women’s rugby team seemed to lack intensity to start the game.

-Within the first three minutes, Fleming had racked up two tris and a conversion to lead Algonquin 12-0.
-A lone tri and a three-point conversion by Emily Spence in the second half was the Thunder’s only scores of the day.
+Within the first three minutes, Fleming had racked up two trys and a conversion to lead Algonquin 12-0.
+A lone try and a three-point conversion by Emily Spence in the second half was the Thunder’s only scores of the day.

-Alize Spalding-Lawrence from the Knight’s put up five tris to lead their team to a 43-8 win.
+Alize Spalding-Lawrence from the Knights put up five trys to lead their team to a 43-8 win.

-Dan Gauthier, head coach of the women’s rugby team, blames the team’s lack of defense and intensity for their loss.
+Dan Gauthier, head coach of the women’s rugby team, blamed the team’s lack of defense and intensity for their loss.

 “It’s hard to win a game when you don’t want to commit to defence,” said Gauthier.
 “Defence is a necessity in sports, and this one in particular.”